yashsharmaaa23323/FOSS-Wiki/README.md

 1. Choose your FOSS-related topic of interest.
 2. Create your blog documentation.
 Be sure to include technical details, explanations, code snippets (if applicable), and any other relevant information.
+3. **Submission Process**: Participants are required to create Pull Requests (PRs) on the [GDSC FOSS Wiki GitHub repository](https://github.com/DSC-IIITL/FOSS-Wiki).
+Fork and Clone the repo to work on it.
+Use your Roll Numbers and topic title in the format **LCS2023XXX_TOPIC_TITLE** as branches when creating the PRs.
+Blogs can be submitted in either .md or .docx format.
-3. Submit your blog by 1st April 2024.
+4. Submit your blog by 1st April 2024.
-4. Wait for the evaluation results and keep an eye out for announcements!
+5. Wait for the evaluation results and keep an eye out for announcements!

 ### Questions?